srcfl/srcful-documentation/docs/application-help-screens/setup-network.md

 After successful connection:
 - Gateway will download updates
 - Connection will be verified
-- You'll proceed to inverter setup

-Need more help?
-Contact support through our Discord channel.
+> Need more help?
+Please contact our support at [sourceful.energy/support](https://sourceful.energy/support) or browse trough our documentation at [docs.sourceful.energy](https://docs.sourceful.energy)